nuhame/mlpug/README.md

 You need such functionality no matter what machine learning framework you are using.

-MLPug provides a single framework with a unified API for all such training functionality independent of the framework you are using.
+Mlpug provides a single framework with a unified API for all such training functionality independent of the framework you are using.
 This also implied that when you switch frameworks you can reuse your training code with no, or minimal, changes.

 ## Supported backends
-Currently, MLPug supports the following deep learning/machine learning library 'backends':
+Currently, mlpug supports the following deep learning/machine learning library 'backends':

  * PyTorch
  * Tensorflow (in development, some feature not available yet)